fiinix/fiinix.github.io/_posts/2017/july/2017-07-15-wondering-where-wonder-woman-went-wrong.md

 It doesn't hold its own against the best Marvel has to offer, but it's by far the best from DC Comics so far.

-Judged as the first, well marketed, portrayal of woman unapologetically kicking ass and hopefully pawing the way for more representation for women, Wonder Woman is pretty fucking fantastic.
+Judged as the first, well marketed, portrayal of woman unapologetically kicking ass and hopefully paving the way for more representation for women, Wonder Woman is pretty fucking fantastic.

 And judging by the opening weekend box office results, where Wonder Woman beat the first two Thor and Captain America movies, as well as the first Iron Man, shows that having a female superhero works.